DIYOceanography/DIYOceanography_BZH/docs/why-DIY-Oceanography-BZH.rst

 #. assemble a list of either commercially available sensors or open projects.

 For each sensor type, we present:

-- The general physical measurement principle
+- The general physical measurement principle.
-- Different sensor types for the same technology
+- Different sensor types for the same technology.
-- Advantages and limitations
+- Advantages and limitations.
-- Associated references
+- Associated references.

-The purpose is to empower people with the necessary information to select the most adequate sensor for their DIY instrumental projects.
+The purpose is to empower people with the necessary information to select the most adequate sensor for their instrumental projects.

-The variables covered so far are: :doc:`temperature <temperature/temperature>`, :doc:`conductivity/salinity <conductivity/conductivity>`,  :doc:`fluorescence <fluorescence/fluorescence>`, :doc:`turbidity <turbidity/turbidity>`, :doc:`ocean currents <currents/currents>`.
+The variables covered so far are: :doc:`temperature <temperature/temperature>`, :doc:`conductivity/salinity <conductivity/conductivity>`,   :doc:`turbidity <turbidity/turbidity>`.
+Next variables to be covered include :doc:`oxygen <oxygen/oxygen>`, :doc:`fluorescence <fluorescence/fluorescence>`, :doc:`currents <currents/currents>` and :doc:`geopositioning <Geopositioning/geopositioning>`.
 We are currently looking for :doc:`contributions <contributor_guide>`.
 Feel free to suggest any variable you wish to see in this list by `opening a new issue <https://github.com/DIYOceanography/DIYOceanography_BZH/issues/new/choose>`_ on our GitHub repository.

 References
 ----------
+You can access publications and book references via the :doc:`bibliographical tool </bibliographie/bibliographie>`.

-..
-[MAR2021] Marcelli, M., Piermattei, V., Gerin, R., Brunetti, F., Pietrosemoli, E., Addo, S., Boudaya, L., Coleman, R., Nubi, O.A., Jojannes, R., Sarker, S., Sohou, Z., Zennaro, M., Whiltshire, K., Crise, A., 2021.
+    - Marcelli, M., Piermattei, V., Gerin, R., Brunetti, F., Pietrosemoli, E., Addo, S., Boudaya, L., Coleman, R., Nubi, O.A., Jojannes, R., Sarker, S., Sohou, Z., Zennaro, M., Whiltshire, K., Crise, A., 2021.
 Toward the widespread application of low-cost technologies in coastal ocean observing (Internet of Things for the Ocean).
 Medit.
 Mar.
 Sci. https://doi.org/10.12681/mms.25060

-..
-[BUT2021] Butler, J., Pagniello, C., 2021.
+    - Butler, J., Pagniello, C., 2021.
 Emerging, Low-Cost Ocean Observing Technologies to Democratize Access to the Ocean.
 Oceanog 94–95. https://doi.org/10.5670/oceanog.2021.supplement.02-35

 .. _sensors: https://en.wikipedia.org/wiki/Sensor